-- Read The Docs has been configured to watch for changes in the doc-kurento-readthedocs repo, instead of dockurento. - 2.
+- 1. Read The Docs has been configured to watch for changes in the doc-kurento-readthedocs repo, instead of doc-kurento. - 2.
 The init-workdir and langdoc targets run locally from our doc-kurento repo. - 3.
 The resulting files from those targets are copied as-is to the doc-kurento-readthedocs repository. - 4.
-Everything is then committed and pushed to this later repo, thus triggering a new RTD build.
+Everything is then committed and pushed to this latter repo, thus triggering a new RTD build.